Sam-Jeston/cardano-byron-docker/README.md

-# Byron Era SL Demo cluster with V2 API
+# Byron era demo cluster with cardano-http-bridge and cardano-wallet

 ## Building
 Rebuild all images: